 Montage Laguna Beach

 Perched on a coastal bluff above the Pacific, Montage Laguna Beach welcomes guests into the heart of Southern California’s preeminent artist colony.
 Spanning 30 acres, the beachfront sanctuary features two outdoor pool decks, a 20,000-square-foot spa and three signature restaurants with spectacular views of the California coast.
-For more information, pricing, or to reserve your room visit the Montage Laguna Beach.

 The Ranch at Laguna Beach

 Nestled in the majestic Aliso and Wood Canyons, right in the heart of Orange County, resides The Ranch at Laguna Beach resort.
 This Orange County hotel and spa is situated on an iconic piece of land where canyon and sea meet.
 The Ranch LB has been re-envisioned as the home of Southern California’s newest hotel and spa.
 Welcome to this distinctly local resort and California’s only National Geographic Unique Lodge of the World.
-For more information, pricing, or to reserve your room visit The Ranch at Laguna Beach.

 Laguna Beach House

 Chic coastal décor and vintage furniture create the look and feel of an open, airy beach cottage with a palette of natural, warm colors with vibrant pops.
 Our convenient location is within a short walking distance to Main Beach and downtown Laguna Beach.
 Personalized service and attention to detail provide for the ultimate Laguna Beach Resort getaway, perfect for anyone from solo travelers to families.
 Enjoy a complimentary nightly wine hour at sunset to cookies and milk before bedtime.
-For more information, pricing, or to reserve your room visit the Laguna Beach House.